-Revised immigration arrangements, for the Third Level Graduate Programme, were introduced on 31st May 2017.
+Revised immigration arrangements, for Ireland's stayback visa, Stamp 1G or the Third Level Graduate Programme, were introduced on 31 May 2017.

 - The applicant must hold a current Stamp 2 student immigration permission and an up-to-date immigration registration card, and must apply within six months of obtaining their degree.

 - They must not have already exceeded the seven year limit to remain in Ireland as a non-EU/EEA student

 - Graduates who have previously obtained the Third Level Graduate Programme can, on achieving a higher level award (Level 8 to Level 9), apply for the TLGP again, subject to an 8 year limit on remaining in Ireland.